chiqui3d/ub-server/README.md

 ## Compilation/Installation

 To compile the server you can use the MAKEFILE that is in the root of the project.
-The installation is done in one step, which is the compilation of the server, the generation of the executable file and it execution by default.
+The installation is done in one step, which is the compilation of the server, the generation of the executable file and running the program with the default options.

 ```
 make